22 killed as rain triggers landslides in Himachal, over 20 trapped after temple collapses in Shimla

 Meanwhile, more than 800 roads have been closed due to the landslides, including Kalka-Shimla, Chandigarh-Manali, Shimla-Dharamshala and Paonta-Shilai National Highways, disrupting over 2,000 bus routes, reported The Indian Express.

-The currents of the river Beas between Manali and Kullu has also increased considerably, according to the Himachal Pradesh Police.
+The currents of the Beas river between Manali and Kullu has also increased considerably, according to the Himachal Pradesh Police.
 The areas adjoining the river in Kullu, Mandi, Hamirpur, Kangra and Nurpur will see an increase in flow of the river in the next few hours.

-Heavy rainfall last month had also wreaked havoc in the state damaging several houses, and highways.
+Heavy rainfall last month had also wreaked havoc in the state damaging several houses and highways.